Critical Temperatures of Excited Holographic Superconductors in Born--Infeld Electrodynamics on a Reissner--Nordstr\"om--AdS Background: Equations of Motion and Numerical Procedure

 \subsection{Equations of Motion}

 To study the holographic superconductor phase transition, we apply the probe limit, where the backreaction of the gauge and scalar fields on the background geometry is neglected.
-In this limit, the background metric is fixed as the Schwarzschild-AdS black hole, and we only solve for the matter fields.
-The probe limit is justified in our study for several important reasons.
-First, in the extended phase space framework where the cosmological constant is treated as thermodynamic pressure, the black hole thermodynamics exhibits van der Waals-like behavior.
-The small-to-large black hole phase transition is a geometric transition in the bulk that occurs independently of the matter fields.
-Second, our primary focus is on understanding how this bulk geometric transition affects the properties of superconducting states on the boundary.
-Including backreaction would introduce additional complexity that could obscure this fundamental relationship.
-Third, the probe limit has been extensively used in previous studies of holographic superconductors and has been shown to capture the essential physics of the superconducting transition \cite{Hartnoll:2008vx,Hartnoll:2008hl,Albash:2009ix}.
-Previous works have demonstrated that backreaction effects, while quantitatively important, do not qualitatively change the existence or nature of the superconducting phase transition.
-Therefore, the probe limit provides a reliable framework for exploring the key phenomena discussed in this work.
+The probe limit is justified for several reasons: (i) the small-to-large black hole phase transition is a geometric transition occurring independently of matter fields; (ii) our focus is on understanding how bulk geometry affects boundary superconducting properties; (iii) the probe limit captures the essential physics of the superconducting transition \cite{Hartnoll:2008vx,Hartnoll:2008hl,Albash:2009ix}.